Just-Another-Organization/ghminer/README.md

     MONGO_INITDB_ROOT_USERNAME=root_username # Mongodb root username
     MONGO_INITDB_ROOT_PASSWORD=root_password # Mongodb root password

-Finally, start the whole JA-GHMiner system with the \`docker-compose\` utility.
+Finally, start the whole JA-GHMiner system with the `docker-compose` utility.

     docker-compose up --build -d # or "docker compose up --build -d" for newer docker version

 Once you have started the docker containers you will need to start the mining process.
-This is done by accessing the UI at \`<http://localhost:${UI_PORT>}\` and clicking on the start button.
+This is done by accessing the UI at `http://localhost:${UI_PORT}` and clicking on the start button.

-You can also start the miner by directly calling the \`/mine\` API via the command:
+You can also start the miner by directly calling the `/mine` API via the command:

     curl -X GET 'localhost:${PORT}/mine'

-<a id="org0c7bb28"></a>
+<a id="orgef56abe"></a>

 # Configure the miner

-The mining process can be configured thanks to the configuration file present in \`lib/config/miner.yml\`.
+The mining process can be configured thanks to the configuration file present in `lib/config/miner.yml`.
 The initial configuration is as follows:

     miner:
       starting_timestamp: